abrodyyy/stock-analysis/README.md

     2b) Loop over all the rows in the spreadsheet.
     For i = 2 To RowCount

-> 3. The tickerIndex is used to access the stock ticker index for the tickers, tickerVolumes, tickerStartingPrices, and tickerEndingPrices arrays (15 pt).
+> 3. The tickerIndex is used to access the stock ticker index for the tickers, tickerVolumes, tickerStartingPrices, and tickerEndingPrices arrays.

         3a) Increase volume for current ticker
         tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(i, 8).Value